solidc0re/solidcore-scripts/README.md

 The focus of this project is OS hardening, not changing the default Fedora software choices.

 That said, some opinionated choices had to be made.
 These include the installation of dnscrypt-proxy, the DNS blocklists used, keeping IPv6 active and switiching all Fedora project flatpaks to Flathub source flatpaks.
-If you don't agree with these then feel free to contact me, donwload the scripts and manually undo the changes, or fork the repo and implement your own preferences.
+If you don't agree with these then feel free to contact me, or download the scripts and manually undo the changes, or fork the repo and implement your own preferences.

 # Acknowledgements
 This project is made possible by the diligent and forward-thinking work of the Fedora and RedHat developers and community.
 A special shout out to the CoreOS and rpm-ostree developers for their excellent work.